 - along with the shoes, the most comfortable socks that stay in place!

+The best exercises for a 55 year old woman?
 Your exercise routine commitment needs to include both aerobic and strength training, in whatever capacity you are able to perform.

 My Challenge to You: